seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-1.md

 ![img](../media/reco9.png)

 13. It will take 5-7 minutes to complete the replication, please select **Replicated items** on **contosovault1** page.
 You can see the Virtual machine enabled for replication.
+Please keep refreshing as the status of replicated Virtual machine should be **0% Synchronized**.

 ![img](../media/reco11.png)